nanograd/megalodon/README.md

 plt.show()
 ```

-(Just remember to set the `CODON_PYTHON` environment variable to the CPython shared library,
+(Just remember to set the `megalodon_PYTHON` environment variable to the CPython shared library,
-as explained in the [the Python interoperability docs](https://docs.exaloop.io/codon/interoperability/python).)
+as explained in the [the Python interoperability docs](https://docs.exaloop.io/megalodon/interoperability/python).)

 ## Parallelism

-Codon supports native multithreading via [OpenMP](https://www.openmp.org/).
+megalodon supports native multithreading via [OpenMP](https://www.openmp.org/).
 The `@par` annotation
 in the code below tells the compiler to parallelize the following `for`-loop, in this case using
 a dynamic schedule, chunk size of 100, and 16 threads.